In the licensed trade and hospitality sector the success of a business is completely reliant on how effectively stock is turned into cash.

 Businesses that typically consider regular stocktakes are predominately within the licensed trade or hospitality sector where food and liquour is their currency.
 These can include:

-What to expect in a stocktake
+What a business should expect with a stocktake

 A stocktake will cover a number of activities.
 It will involve the onsite presence of a qualified and experienced stocktaker who will do a comprehensive count across food, ingredients and beverages as required, provide same day stock reports, complete an analysis of the business results and provide practical advice and guidance to support a business understand how to improve their results.